lutzroeder/digger/README.md

 Project was created solely by Lutz Roeder, [whose original repository can be found here.](https://github.com/lutzroeder/digger)

-README updated by Ryan Coveny.
+README updated by Ryan Coveny, or Nqnt41 on GitHub.